10+ Cyber Security Decisions You (and Me) Will Regret in The Future [Updated]

 Did you know a recent report found that cyber attacks are in the top three risks for the society, along with natural disaster and extreme weather?

 You shouldn’t be surprised!
 The digital landscape doesn’t provide safety as we’d want it, or as we think it should (the “security by default” mentality).
-There are online threats with every click we take and we need to think about our online behavior seriously.
+There are online threats with every click we take and we need to think about our online behaviour seriously.
 It is essential to adjust our habits so that we can become our own layer of protection.

 Don’t expose yourself and your valuable data out there and take security choices you’ll regret in the upcoming years.
 Learn how to be resilient and easily detect online threats.